Charles William Wilson: Turkey

-From 1879 to 1882, he was consul-general in Anatolia and traveled extensively in Turkey.
+From 1879 to 1882, he was consul-general in Anatolia and travelled extensively in Turkey.
 In the summer of 1882, he took part in Garnet Wolseley's expedition to put down the rebellion of Colonel 'Urabi.
 During that time, he edited the multi-volume set Picturesque Palestine, Sinai, and Egypt.

 Khartoum

-From 1884 to 1885, Wilson took part in the Khartoum Relief Expedition, commanded by Garnet Wolseley.
-He was part of the advance rescue force led by Sir Herbert Stewart.
-After Stewart was mortally wounded Brigadier-General Wilson took command of this group of about 1,400 men.
-On two Nile steamers small part of Wilson's Desert Column (28 men) reached Khartoum in the afternoon of 28 January 1885.
+From 1884 to 1885, Wilson, with a rank of Colonel, took part in the Khartoum Relief Expedition, commanded by Garnet Wolseley.
+He was intelligence officer attached to the Desert Column led by Sir Herbert Stewart.

+Desert Column was ordered to strike from Korti, across the Bayuda Desert, to Metemma where Gordon's armed steamers were awaiting them.
+Wilson's orders were to embark one of the steamers and reach Khartoum where he could confer with Gordon "both upon the military and upon the political position".
+After that he was to return to Metemma and report to Wolseley.

+He was also ordered to parade small detachment of British soldiers in traditional red tunics, to boost morale of the defenders, but not to leave any of them in Khartoum.

+After Stewart was mortally wounded just before the Battle of Abu Kru, Wilson, an intelligence officer with little combat experience, suddenly found himself in command of the whole Desert Column, about 1,400 men.
+Under his command the British square won the Battle of Abu Kru and reached Nile.

+On 21 January near Metemma they linked with Gordon's steamers.

+After making necessary preparations for the safety of Desert Column left at Metemma, Wilson and his party of 28 British soldiers and officers (and some 150 natives) boarded two of Gordon's steamers, Talahawiyeh and Bordein, and started for Khartoum on 24 January.

+The small convoy reached Khartoum in the afternoon of 28 January 1885.
 It came two days too late: Khartoum had been seized by the Mahdists in the early hours of 26 January.
 Between 5,000 and 10,000 inhabitants were slaughtered, among them Major-General Charles George Gordon.

+On return to Metemma Talahawiyeh struck rock and sunk; Bordein also struck rock but was beached at Mernat island.
+After several tense days Wilson and his party were saved by Captain Charles Beresford aboard armed steamer Safieh.

 Wilson received criticism afterwards for his delay in sailing to Khartoum, with one author stating that he had "lost any nerve he had ever possessed".
 Other sources however, spread the blame, particularly on the commander, Garnet Wolseley, 1st Viscount Wolseley who had already accused Wilson.
 The public in England also blamed Prime Minister William Gladstone for not having taken steps to relieve the siege of Khartoum and some historians have held Major-General Gordon responsible, because he had refused the order to evacuate while that was still possible.

 Ireland

-He was appointed director of the Ordnance Survey in Ireland and was director-general from 1886 to 1894.
+Wilson was appointed director of the Ordnance Survey in Ireland and was director-general from 1886 to 1894.